brianmcdonald/brianmcdonald.me/content/writing/exposure-analysis.md

 Category:
 Slug: XLSform-filler-data
 Author: Brian
-Status: draft
+Status: published
-Summary: A tool for creating test data for testing and drafting analysis-plans.
+Summary: A tool for creating sample data for testing and drafting analysis-plans.

 ## The Problem